twentyOne2x/attnmarkets-docs/docs/users/for-creators-devs-and-ctos.md

 ---

-### 2. One-off advances (“sell a slice of your fees”)
+### 2. One-off advances (“sell a slice of your earnings”)

 You can:

-- sell a portion of your expected fees over a chosen period for cash now.
+- sell a portion of your expected earnings over a chosen period for cash now.

 You choose:

-- how much of your future fees to sell (e.g. 25–35%),
+- how much of your future earnings to sell (e.g. 25–35%),
 - for how long (e.g. 3–9 months),

 and attn quotes how much you can get today.